Why You Should Avoid Buying Backlinks for Your Business

 Instead of vague phrases, try:

-These specific, intent-driven phrases are far more likely to bring the right traffic to your site.
+These specific, intent-driven phrases are much more likely to bring the right traffic to your site.

 3. Create Genuinely Helpful Content

-Focus on questions your audience is actually asking, and turn your expertise into blog posts, how-to guides, or FAQs that solve real problems.
+Helpful content builds trust with potential customers.
+It also gives Google more reasons to rank your site higher.
+Focus on questions your audience is asking, and turn your expertise into blog posts, how-to guides, or FAQs that solve real problems.

 Examples: